JohnAdders/DScaler/ReadMe.txt

 Follow the guide in ReadMe.VS2005.txt

 4) Visual Studio C++ Express Edition 2005
-Follow the guide in ReadMe.VS2005.txt
+Follow the guide in ReadMe.Express.txt

 Thanks